-The SSD system will be inspected annually, consistent with the requirements of the New York State Department of Health's "Guidance for Evaluating Soil Vapor Intrusion in the State of New York" (October 2006).
-The NYSDEC will be notified if any substantial changes in the SSD system or the building occur that might affect the performance of the system.
+The SSD system will be inspected annually, consistent with the requirements of the New York State building occur that might affect the performance of the system.
 The SSD system in the Stop & Shop store is inspected separately from the other ("Plaza") systems.